BajturB/MorseCodeTranslator/README.md

-# MorseCodeTransloter
+# MorseCodeTranslator
-A translator who can translate the MorseCode language into English.
+A translator who can translate the MorseCode language.
 Written in JavaScript.